 Note: For fluffy clouds or soft clumps—our home version—avoid over-stirring once you add them to the broth.
 A few stirs will suffice.
 For a more delicate stracciatella soup where the egg mixture becomes more stringy, slowly pour it while whisking it in the soup until it becomes straggly.

-A tortellini stracciatella is always very popular amongst kids and a great comforting winter meal like this sausage broccoli rabe pasta.
+Note: Tortellini stracciatella is always very popular amongst kids and is a tremendously comforting, easy meal, like this sausage broccoli rabe pasta.

-Store leftovers in an airtight container in the fridge for up to 3 to 4 days.
+- Store leftovers in an airtight container in the fridge for 3 to 4 days.

-The soup warms up quickly on the stove over medium-low heat.
-When hot, stir back in the noodles and let cook for about a minute.
+- The soup warms up quickly on the stove over medium-low heat.
+When hot, stir back in the noodles and cook for about a minute.
 Then serve and enjoy!

-I never freeze this soup.
-Instead, I'll make a big batch of homemade chicken stock, freeze that in smaller portions, and only take out what I need to make this hearty Stracciatella soup.
+- I never freeze this soup.
+Instead, I make a big batch of homemade chicken stock, freeze it in smaller portions, and only remove what I need to make this hearty Stracciatella soup.

 Serving Suggestions